mzaki9/Tucil1_13522136/README.md

 ## General Information
-Aplikasi ini didasrari oleh Cyberpunk 2077 Breach Protocol yang merupakan minigame meretas pada permainan video Cyberpunk 2077.
-Minigame ini merupakan simulasi peretasan jaringan local dari ICE (Intrusion Countermeasures Electronics) pada permainan Cyberpunk 2077.

-Aplikasi ini dibuat dengan Algoritma Brute Force
+This application is based on the Cyberpunk 2077 Breach Protocol, which is a hacking minigame in the video game Cyberpunk 2077.
+This minigame simulates the hacking of a local network's Intrusion Countermeasures Electronics (ICE) in the Cyberpunk 2077 game.

+The application is created using the Brute Force Algorithm.

 ## Technologies Used
 - python - version 3.11.1